 TOWING YOUR RV

-(In many cases, both your tow vehicle and RV will have ratings.
+In most cases, your tow vehicle and RV will have specific weight ratings.
 Be sure to consult the specifications for both to make sure you are towing safely.

 Gross Vehicle Weight Rating (GVWR)

 GVWR is the maximum weight the vehicle can handle safely.
 Both your tow vehicle and your trailer will have a GVWR.

 When looking at GVWR, be sure to take into account the weight of the vehicle itself, all passengers, the gear and supplies loaded inside, and fluid weights in holding tanks.

 Gross Axle Weight Rating (GAWR)

 GAWR is the maximum amount of weight each axle is designed to support—including the weight of the axle itself.

 It’s important to note that GAWR assumes the weight is balanced on both sides of the axle—which is where knowing how to load a travel trailer properly comes into play.
 It is also why many trailer owners employ weight distribution hitches to distribute weight more evenly across the front and rear axles of their tow vehicle.

 Here’s a quick video with tips for loading a trailer safely: